 Historic Houses and Horse Farms of Bluegrass Country

-Written by Photographs by Pieter Estersohn
+Photographs by Pieter Estersohn

 In Kentucky: Historic Houses and Horse Farms, pre-eminent architectural and interiors photographer Pieter Estersohn guides us through Bluegrass Country, the legendary landscape around Lexington, Kentucky.
 The wealthiest town west of the Alleghenies prior to the Civil War, Lexington has a rich architectural and cultural history that is manifest in the elegant houses within and around the center.
 Equally compelling is the equestrian heritage that has made Lexington the “Horse Capital of the World.”